 UPDATE Feb 19, 2017

 I finished the coaster with walnut oil.
-An oil finish makes the wood grain very visible.
+The oil finish makes the wood grain very visible.
 I like it as the grain reminds me of clouds and hills.

 Trying to figure out how to do sharp chip carving photos.
 Well, need more practice.